jagprog5/dev-guide/README.md

 should not be involved in design parameters and project owners should not be involved in functional requirements.

-# Parsimoniety
+# Parsimony

-The simplest solution which fullfills requirements is the correct solution.
+The simplest solution which fulfills requirements is the correct solution.
 Complexity breeds complexity, as it requires a larger mental load to break apart a complex solution and describe it in a better way.